 When will you release your episodes?
 This question has to be answered before anyone can ever press play & enjoy it.
 Ideally, by this point, you’ve already done all the hard work.

 You’ve considered.
 You’ve brainstormed.
 You’ve decided.
 You’ve bought equipment & even made your first recording.

 What you need help with now is knowing the best time to let others start to hear it.
-Countless people ask questions around this topic.
+Countless people ask questions about this topic.
 Honestly, probably every podcaster has.
-Perhaps you’ve been there yourself or are there now.
-Maybe you will be in the days ahead.

 - What is the best day and time to publish?

 - How many episodes do I launch with?

 - What will my regular posting schedule be?